Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

-It is interesting to consider how many of the two neighbours of maximum degree are one and the same, i.e.~the most prominent contact at each end of a link is the same person, and therefore forms a triangle.
+It is interesting to consider how often the most prominent contact at each end of a link is the same person, and therefore they form a triangle.
 Let $X$ denote the degree difference between the most prominent neighbour of the two end nodes of a link, i.e.~$X=|K_{max}-K'_{max}|$, and $L_{<x}$ denote the number of links with $X<x$.
 Table\,\ref{table:LinkCounts} shows the ratio of $L_{<4}$, $L_{<2}$ and $L_{<1}$ to the total number of links, $L$, respectively.
 Note that $L_{<1}$ represents the case where $K_{max}=K'_{max}$.
-Also shown is $L_{\Delta}/L$, where $L_{\Delta}$ is the number of links for which the most prominent neighbour of the two end nodes are one and the same node (i.e. $L_{\Delta}\in L_{<1}$).
+Also shown is $L_{\Delta}/L$, where $L_{\Delta}$ is the number of links for which the most prominent neighbour of the two end nodes are one and the same node and therefore forming a triangle, $L_{\Delta}\in L_{<1}$.
+Clearly the common most prominent neighbour does not provide an adequate explanation for our observations.